Kalahari, the Delta & Beyond Photo Itinerary

 Days 6–8: Central Okavango—Private Jao Concession / Helicopter Flightseeing

 Fly this afternoon to the center of the Okavango Delta for a three-night stay on the private Jao Concession, marked by palm-studded islands, riverine forest and sprawling floodplains.
 Our secluded camp is set within a productive wetland that nurtures prolific wildlife, which we'll photograph in thrilling proximity on 4x4 drives, guided walks (safety permitting), boat rides and poled mokoro excursions if water levels permit.
 The mokoro is the traditional dugout canoe of the delta, and Okavango-born polers reveal intimate secrets of delta life as we spot tiny frogs and colorful waterbirds.
-(Please note that water levels and activities may vary based on actual amounts of anticipated annual rainfall).
+(Please note that water levels and activities may vary based on actual amounts of annual rainfall).

 The Okavango is dramatic big-game country, home to plentiful buffalo, blue wildebeest, giraffe, zebra, bushbuck, tsessebe, water-adapted antelope like red lechwe and the rare sitatunga, and, of course, elephants.
 And where game thrives, so do predators—keep cameras poised for shots of lion, leopard and hyena on the prowl.
 In the channels, capture photos of hippos and crocodiles, plus scores of birds in the marshes.
 Pel’s fishing owl is a prize sighting, and we may also spot African and lesser jacanas, slaty egret, African skimmer, wattled crane and malachite kingfisher, to name just a few.
 A highlight of our time in this region is a 30-minute helicopter flight over the greater Okavango Delta...with doors off for the most spectacular photography opportunities!
 Back in camp, there's time to review and edit photos from the day's exploits.
 Later, sleep comes easily under canvas as we're lulled by the soothing sounds of the African night.